FangxuY/FangxuY/README.md

 - 🔭 I’m currently a MSc student at HKUST, and my major is Information Technology.
 Previously I obtained my Bachelor’s degree from School of Infomatics, Xiamen University.
 - 🌱 I currently have two internship experiences.
 - ☀️ The first internship is working as a data analysis intern in China's largest engineering consulting company.
-- ⛄ the second internship is working as a test and development intern in Alibaba Group’s Alibaba Cloud Intelligence Business Group.
+- ⛄ The second internship is working as a test and development intern in Alibaba Group’s Alibaba Cloud Intelligence Business Group.
+- 🛰️ The third internship is working as Software Dev Engineer intern in Amazon Web Service Greater China Region.
 - 📫 How to reach me: fyuanad@connect.ust.hk
 - ⚡ Fun fact: Travel, Delicious food
 - ✈️ More details about me can be found here: https://fangxuy.github.io/